 If you can speak and write in another language then you may have the opportunity to take an extra qualification in this language.
 Any students choosing to do this, must be prepared to use their own time, outside of school hours to prepare for this.
 The school will try to support this by entering you for the qualification and will provide you with examination papers to practise with.
-For groups of more than 10 the school will investigate into providing some after school sessions through the year to support their studies.
+For groups of more than 10 the school may be able to offer after school sessions through the year to support their studies.
+Please discuss with Mr Lipinski if you have any questions.

-Subject Information
+Subject Information Compulsory subjects